Free shipping on orders $100 or more!

 Frequently Asked Questions About LDN

 All compounded medications are prepared pursuant to a prescription from a licensed healthcare provider.
 Compounded medications are not FDA-approved and are customized for individual patient needs.
 Results may vary.
-Kizer Wellness Pharmacy is a licensed compounding pharmacy operating under Tennessee Board of Pharmacy regulations and FDA 503A guidelines.
+Kizer Pharmacy is a licensed compounding pharmacy operating under Tennessee Board of Pharmacy regulations and FDA 503A guidelines.
 Prescription compounds cannot be shipped outside Tennessee.